 We are writing to let you know that we intend to homeschool our children in accordance with the religious exemption statute 22.1-254(B)(1).
-Our children, Tommy ------ and Jamie ----- have attended public school in the past.
-We have recently felt the Lord's calling upon our heart to repent of this practice and mend our ways.
-We believe that the Bible, God's Holy, Living Word instructs us to take responsibility for their education ourselves.
+Our children, Tommy and Jamie, have attended public school in the past.
+We have recently felt the Lord’s calling upon our hearts to repent of this practice and mend our ways.
+We believe that the Bible, God’s Holy, Living Word instructs us to take responsibility for their education ourselves.

 Our job as parents is to give our children the religious and educational foundations they need in order to grow into intelligent, productive, Christian men.

 Deuteronomy 6:5-7 And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.
 And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.